urfdvw/react-local-file-system/docs/logs.md

 # using single page build
 - to test out what can be used in single page

+# checking existence
+- folder existence is not checked, as dealt in `path2FolderHandles`
+    - recreating existing folder is not fatal
+- file existence is checked and generating alert
+- no need to alert on addNewFile, as not overwriting data
+    - if exists, just return handle of existing file

 # TODO
 - change tests to new orders
 - file name confiliction detect